akuklev/akuklev.github.io/kotlin/sources/kotlin_objects.md

 }
 ```

 Since extensions can be nested, we also need qualified `break@Mode`.
 Unqualified `break` finalizes the outermost modal parent.

-Both `break` and `using` can be combined with `continue@Mode` allowing arbitrary typelevel state automata.
-For an example let us consider an HTML builder.^[If you are unfamiliar with this example, please consult <https://kotlinlang.org/docs/type-safe-builders.html>] It provides an embedded type-safe DSL for constructing HTML:
+Both `break` and `using` can be combined with `continue@Mode` allowing arbitrary type-level state automata.
+For an example, let us consider an HTML builder.^[If you are unfamiliar with this example,
+please consult <https://kotlinlang.org/docs/type-safe-builders.html>] It provides an embedded type-safe DSL
+for constructing HTML:
 ```kotlin
 val h = html {
   head { ... }
   body { ... }
 }
 ```
-To require exactly one head and exactly one body after it, we'll need a staged builder:
+To require exactly one head and exactly one body after it, we’ll need a staged builder:
 ```kotlin
 class Html : Tag("html") |\textbf{\textcolor{dgreen}{with}}| AwaitsHead {
   |\textbf{\textcolor{dgreen}{modal! extension}}| AwaitsHead {                                  // Html.AwaitsHead